hasanlatif/Snapchat-like-Filters-python/README.md

  * for dlib use pip

        pip3 install dlib

 Running the Script
 ==================

-* Run this script go the project directory using command prompt and write
+* To run this script go the project directory using command prompt and write

-      python alpa_blending_video.py
+      python  simple_emoji_snap_like_filter_v1.py